retypeapp/retype/guides/getting-started.md

 Done with Retype?
 It's okay, we understand. :cry:

 Uninstalling Retype is just as simple as installing.
-Use the same Package Manager to uninstall as you did to install.
+Use the same package manager to uninstall as you did to install.
 For instance, if you used `npm` to install Retype, run the `npm` uninstall command to remove.

 +++  npm
 ```